evargast/aws-sdk-for-javascript-v3/doc_source/webpack.md

 ## Configuring webpack<a name="webpack-configuring"></a>

 By default, Webpack searches for a JavaScript file named `webpack.config.js` in your project's root directory\.
 This file specifies your configuration options\.
-The following is an example of a `webpack.config.js` configuration file for WebPack version 5\.0\.0 and later\.
+The following is an example of a `webpack.config.js` configuration file for Webpack version 5\.0\.0 and later\.

 **Note**
 Webpack configuration requirments vary depending on the version of Webpack you install\.
 For more information, see the [Webpack documentation](https://webpack.js.org/configuration/)\.